 ‘Woe to those who call evil good and good evil, who put darkness for light and light for darkness, who put bitter for sweet and sweet for bitter!’
 Isaiah 5:20

 Some sins are obvious, like stealing, killing, hurting.
 Basically anything illegal.
 Anything we see in the news.
 As I explain in my post, The Truth About Sin, all sin is equally bad.
 So our focus should be on the sins that are harder to recognise because it’s getting harder to tell what is right and wrong.
-These examples I’m showing aren’t targetted at anyone specific, but are mainly general observations, as well as personal experience.
+These examples are mainly general observations, as well as personal experience.

 “You shall not give false testimony against your neighbour.”
 Exodus 20:16